-Land pooling in Delhi, which is expected to meet the residential needs of about 95 lakh people besides stimulating economic growth, has now been further simplified for speedy execution.
-Delhi Development Authority (DDA) will now act as a facilitator and planner as against the role initially envisaged for it as a part of simplification of execution of land pooling policy.
+In December last year, the policy was simplified for speedy execution.
+Delhi Development Authority (DDA) was to act as a facilitator and planner as against the role initially envisaged for it as a part of simplification of execution of land pooling policy.
 The last date for receiving objections and suggestions from the public was February 24.

 Land Pooling Policy covers the greenfield areas in five zones viz., J, K-1, L, N and P-II coming under the Master Plan of Delhi-2021.
-To incentivize dense development for effective utilization of scarce land resource in the national capital, the policy permits enhanced FAR of 400 as against the present 150.
+To incentivise dense development for effective utilization of scarce land resource in the national capital, the policy permits enhanced FAR of 400 as against the present 150.
 To promote affordable housing, an additional FAR of 15 percent is also allowed.

 About 22,000 hectares of land is expected to be pooled which could meet the needs of about 95 lakh people.
 Land pooling would catalyse economic, social and civic development of the national capital besides triggering substantial investments and employment generation.

 Affordable houses for Economically Weaker Sections to be built under the policy shall be of the size of 32-40 sq mt.
-Half of this housing stock shall be retained by the Developer Entity to house Community Service People working for the residents/owners of the Group Housing.
+Half of this housing stock shall be retained by the developer entity to house community service people working for the residents/owners of the group housing.
 These houses will be built at the site or at premises contiguous to the site allotted.
 The other half of affordable houses shall be sold to DDA at the base cost of Rs 2,000 per sq ft for further sale to beneficiaries.